 "I AM Brother Oji" represents a masterpiece, an encyclopedic coffee-table book with chock-full of information and colour photos to inform and inspire young and old alike for generations to come.

 “I AM Brother Oji” is a biographical chronicle of the life of a man who faced controversial issues related to identity, belonging and selfhood with extraordinary courage and self-determination.
 Adisa Oji, a young Canadian of African Caribbean descent, was the only one among the ROM demonstrators to be arrested, criminally convicted, then imprisoned.
 Despite this, he used his voice and creativity to transform his life and the lives of others.
+In this biography he publicly breaks his silence.
+He remains adamant that the efforts to decolonize museums and other institutions have fallen way short.

 Today, the world continues to cry for a greater understanding of diversity, inclusion, equity and justice.
 It is here that this biography will make its greatest contribution and have its most profound impact.
 “I AM Brother Oji” adds to the dearth of Canadian literature focusing on living Canadian heroes and leaders of African descent who are under 60 years old.
 While situated in Canada, the narrative unfolds in a wider Pan-African context and offers the reader a global view of the interconnected nature of ideas and experiences.